-Treacle Scones are a definite favourite in our house (and across Scotland, we think!).
+Treacle Scones are a firm favourite in our house (and across Scotland, we think!).

 Actually, scones, in general, are popular all over the country.
 Alongside the original plain, fruit, or cheese scone, there are also Drop Scones and Tattie Scones too.
 All of which are quite different!